Anglers Lodge & Casting Pools

 Visiting

-Address: 1240 John F Kennedy Dr, Golden Gate Park
+Address: 1240 John F. Kennedy Drive, Golden Gate Park

 Cost: Free to visit.
 Free lessons on Saturdays.

-Hours: Pools are accessible during park hours (6am-10pm).
+Hours: Pools accessible during park hours (6 AM to 10 PM).
 Free lessons typically Saturday mornings.
-Check the GGACC website for current schedule.
+Check the GGACC website for the current schedule.

 Best time to go: Saturday mornings for free lessons.
 Weekday afternoons to watch members practice without crowds.